Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

-    * If didn't work with gd32vf103 processor.
+    * It doesn't work with gd32vf103 processor.
     * Need to enable I/D Cache in <Device.h> if I/D Cache present in CPU.

 Need to change ``__ICACHE_PRESENT``, ``__DCACHE_PRESENT`` and ``__CCM_PRESENT`` to 1 in